laptop with a file cabinet drawers onscreen and one draw opening beyond the monitor screen

 Key document management system security features

-When looking at document management systems, you want to make sure they have these 7 features to keep your documents, information, and data safe.
+When shopping for document management systems, you want to ensure they have these 7 features to keep your documents, information, and data safe.